joseviniciusnunes/joseviniciusnunes/README.md

 <br />

-## I'm a Systems Analyst and Developer
+## I'm a Software Engineer and Developer

 <br />